bsundahl1/Flex1553/docs/FlexIO_1553RX.md

 uncommon protocols.
 This might not be a military grade solution, but it is good enough to provide basic communicate with 1553 devices, at least for test purposes.

+### RX Pins

+Each receive channel requires one FlexIO module.
+These are the pins which may be used for the data receive line:

+     Teensy 4.1
+      FlexIO_1          FlexIO_2         FlexIO_3
+       2,3,4,5,33        6,9,11,13        14,15,16,17,20,21,22,23,40,41

+This is configured by the receiver class constructor, FlexIO_1553RX().

 ## Hardware restrictions